Curled Pondweed

 Biological

-Sterile triploids of the White Amur Grass Carp (Ctenopharyngodon idella) can be used to control Curled Pondweed infestations, as they are a relatively non-selective herbivorous species.
+Sterile triploids of the white amur grass carp (Ctenopharyngodon idella) can be used to control curled pondweed infestations, as they are a relatively non-selective herbivorous species.
 Careful monitoring of feeding impacts is necessary, as the fish might also consume desirable aquatic vegetation.

 References

-- Global Invasive Species Database, Potamogeton crispus, http://www.iucngisd.org/gisd/species.php?sc=447
+- Global Invasive Species Database, Potamogeton crispus

-- Illinois Wildflowers, Curly Pondweed, https://www.illinoiswildflowers.info/wetland/plants/curly_pondweed.html#:~:text=In%20many%20areas%20of%20North,can%20displace%20native%20aquatic%20plants.&text=Range%20%26%20Habitat%3A%20Curly%20Pondweed%20is,where%20it%20is%20not%20native.
+- Illinois Wildflowers, Curly Pondweed

-- Invasive Species Compendium, Potamogeton crispus (curlyleaf pondweed), https://www.cabidigitallibrary.org/doi/10.1079/cabicompendium.43664
+- Invasive Species Compendium, Potamogeton crispus (curlyleaf pondweed)

-- Invasive Species Council of Alberta, Curly Leaf Pondweed, https://abinvasives.ca/wp-content/uploads/2020/07/FDIP_FS-CurlyLeafPondweed.pdf
+- Invasive Species Council of Alberta, Curly Leaf Pondweed

-- Montana Field Guides, Curly-leaf Pondweed (Potamogeton crispus), https://fieldguide.mt.gov/speciesDetail.aspx?elcode=PMPOT03060
+- Montana Field Guides, Curly-leaf pondweed (Potamogeton crispus)

-- State of Michigan, Status and Strategy for Curly-leafed Pondweed (Potamogeton crispus L.), https://www.michigan.gov/documents/invasives/egle-ais-potamogeton-crispus_708948_7.pdf
+- State of Michigan, Status and Strategy for Curly-leafed Pondweed (Potamogeton crispus L.)

-- Wisconsin Sea Grant, Curlyleaf Pondweed, https://www.seagrant.wisc.edu/our-work/focus-areas/ais/invasive-species/invasive-species-fact-sheets/plants/curlyleaf-pondweed/
+- Wisconsin Sea Grant, Curlyleaf Pondweed